Biocxifu/SpotSweeper/README.md

 devtools::install_github('Biocxifu/SpotSweeper')
 ```
 ## Usage
 Most functions in this package support multiple samples.
-For convenience, we only use one sample for demonstration here
+For convenience, we only use one sample for demonstration here.

 data source：https://www.10xgenomics.com/resources/datasets/human-breast-cancer-ductal-carcinoma-in-situ-invasive-carcinoma-ffpe-1-standard-1-3-0

 ### Load example data